Monthly bookkeeping checklist for small business

 Track inventory levels to avoid shortages or excess stock.

-Back up financial data securely to prevent loss or technical issues.
+Back up your bookkeeping records securely to prevent loss or technical issues.

 10 must-do tasks for a complete monthly bookkeeping routine